Writing a Letter of Business Closure

 What is a Letter of Business Closure?

-A business closure letter serves as a timely announcement to the customers and all those who are related to a business regarding its closure process.
-The closure letter is particularly written to those who are the main participants in the business activities (suppliers, customers, etc.).
-The letter helps in conveying lot of information to the reader, and it can also be considered to be an important part of customer service.
-It helps in thanking the customers or suppliers for the key role they played and provides the information (if any) regarding what they should do because of the closure of business.
-Writing a business closure letter also provides a professional ending to one’s business contacts.Writing a Letter of Business Closure
+A letter of business closure serves as a timely announcement to customers and all those who are related to a business regarding its closure process.
+The closure letter is written to those who are the main participants in the business activities, such as suppliers, customers and creditors.
+The letter conveys the closing information to the reader, but is also considered an important part of customer service and provides a professional ending to business activities.

 Key Content of a Business Closure Letter

-Importantly, the business closure letter should have the date of closing of the business.
-The customers should be informed at least 20-30 days in advance in order to conclude any pending business transactions, whereas the suppliers should be informed 60 days earlier in order to settle any accounts.
-The reader should also be informed regarding any dealings/activities that should be carried out before the closure (for example, settling of bills, taking back any belongings, etc).
-The business owner should provide information regarding whom to contact for any clarification of doubts in the future.
-The sender should thank the respective people for the roles they played in the business.
+One of the first items your letter of business closure should include is the date of closing.
+Customers should be informed at least 20-30 days in advance in order to resolve or finish any pending business transactions, whereas suppliers should be informed 60 days earlier in order to settle any accounts.
+In addition, make sure you thank the respective people for the roles they played in the business.

-The business closure letter should mainly include the following:
+The business closure letter should include the following:

 • Sender’s address and contact information